Editorial by Industrial Quick Search

 Monel

-• Seawater valves, strainer baskets, trolling wire, fixtures and fasteners
+• Seawater valves, strainer baskets, trolling wire, fixtures, and marine fasteners

-• Gasoline tanks, off-shore oil rigs, petroleum stills, processing equipment
+• Gasoline tanks, offshore oil rigs, petroleum distillation and processing equipment

-• Musical instruments such as trumpets, French horns, tubas, and bass guitar strings
+• Musical instruments (trumpets, French horns, tubas, and bass guitar strings)

-• Monel 404 contains 52-57% nickel, 2% iron, 45% coppers and trace amounts of aluminum, manganese, silicon, carbon, and sulfur.
-Mainly used in the electronics industry due to its low permeability.
+• Monel 404 contains 52-57% nickel, 2% iron, 45% copper, and small amounts of aluminum, manganese, silicon, carbon, and sulfur.
+Mainly used for electronics and wire cladding due to its low permeability and electrical conductivity.

 Nichrome Alloy